Para Ice Hockey

 He also helped Canada to silver medals at the 2019 and 2021 world championships.
 He was sixth in tournament scoring at the 2019 worlds with 10 points.

-He was also a points machine once again at the 2017 IPC World Championships.
-He was fifth in tournament scoring earning 16 points (six goals and 10 assists) in the tournament including three assists in the 4-1 gold medal final victory over the U.S.
+He was also a points machine at the 2017 IPC World Championships.
+He was fifth in tournament scoring earning 16 points (six goals and 10 assists) including three assists in the 4-1 gold medal final victory over the U.S.

 It seems every big Canadian game this century, Bridges’ name is spread across the scoresheet.

 He was on Canada’s fourth-place teams in 2002 and 2010 and took gold in 2006.
 At the 2006 Paralympic Games, he was named to the tournament all-star team.
-He is also a six-time world team member, including Canada’s 2000, 2008 and 2013 gold medal squads.
+He is also an eight-time world team member, including Canada’s 2000, 2008 and 2013 gold medal squads.

 He was born with Spina Bifida which limits his mobility.
 He uses crutches and sometimes a wheelchair.
-The 18-year national team veteran has a one-arm slapshot that’s been clocked at 80 miles per hour.
+The 22-year national team veteran has a one-arm slapshot that’s been clocked at 80 miles per hour.

 Bridges played wheelchair basketball professionally in Spain.
 As a member of Team Ontario, he won seven consecutive national championships and a gold medal at the Canada Games.
 He also helped Canada to gold at the 2001 World Junior Wheelchair Basketball Championships.

 World champion in 2000, 2008, 2013, 2017… Five-time Paralympian (2002, 2006, 2010, 2014, 2018)….Paralympic champion in 2006, silver medallist in 2018, and bronze medallist in 2014 …First national sledge team player to record 200 points, 100 goals, 100 assists.